 - The opposite is true for all-leather boots; they’re waterproof but not as breathable.

-If you are participating in winter activities in warmer temperatures, a regular wool sock would be suffice.
+If you are participating in winter activities in warmer temperatures, a regular wool sock would suffice.
 If you are someone with sweatier feet and are participating in activities in colder temperatures, a sock liner may be ideal as well as a warm, wool sock.
-The liner extracts the water and sweat from your foot and the wool sock will keep your foot warm.
+The liner extracts the moisture and perspiration from your foot while the wool sock will keep your foot warm.

 Temperature Ratings For Winter Boots

-There are four main temperature ratings for winter boots; -10, -20, -30, -40.
-Keeping in mind that like for sleeping bags, the temperature rating is a guideline, so if you know you are going to be in -25 weather, pay the few extra dollars for the -30 rating to ensure that you’ll still feel your little toes at the end of your winter adventure.
+There are four main temperature ratings for winter boots; -10°C, -20°C, -30°C, -40°C. Keeping in mind that like for sleeping bags, the temperature rating is a guideline, so if you know you are going to be in -25°C weather, pay the few extra dollars for the -30°C rating to ensure that you’ll still feel your little toes at the end of your winter adventure.

-If you are looking for winter boots for more milder temperatures that are around zero or slightly below, a pair of snow boots with a temperature rating between 0 to -25 would be suffice.
-Generally these models will be moderately insulated (less than 400 grams of insulation) making them good for winter activities where the wearer will be exercising a great deal.
+If you are looking for winter boots for more milder temperatures that are around zero or slightly below, a pair of snow boots with a temperature rating between 0 to -25 would suffice.
+Generally, these models will be moderately insulated (less than 400 grams of insulation) making them perfect for winter activities where the wearer will be exercising alot.

-For the brave souls that tough out the winters in places where all you can do is sit and wait for the extreme, winter temperatures to wane, a pair of winter boots rated for -80 to -135 will be your salvation.
+For the brave souls, that tough out the winters in places where all you can do is sit and wait for the extreme, winter temperatures to wane, a pair of winter boots rated for -80°C to -135°C will be your salvation.
 These models are not generally used for wearers who are exerting themselves a lot, but more for activities such as ice-fishing where the wearer remains dormant (500-800 grams of insulation).

 Traction of the Boot Sole

-Have you ever stepped out of your house on a snowy day and stressed about every step you take wondering if you’re neighbours are going to get the glory to see you slip on the way to the bus once again?
-Avoid having to leave the house a half hour earlier just to prevent any faulty steps while navigating the icy, Montreal sidewalks and lace up yourself a sturdy, tacky pair of winter boots.
+Have you ever stepped out of your house on a snowy day and stressed about every step you take wondering if your neighbours are going to get the glory of seeing you slip on the way to the bus once again?
+Avoid having to leave the house a half hour earlier just to prevent any faulty steps while navigating the icy, city sidewalks and lace-up yourself a sturdy, tacky pair of winter boots.

-New this season, Vibram has come up with a new sole technology called Arctic Grip™.
+This season, try a winter boot with the Vibram Arctic Grip™ technology.
 The sole of a shoe equipped with Arctic Grip™ will have Arctic Grip™ designated lugs that use the technology to grip wet, icy surfaces.
 If you look at the bottom of the shoe, these particular lugs can be specified as the ones with the blue or yellow specs.

 On the sole of the shoes, there is also a white lug which is the thermochromatic lug.
-This particular piece will change from white to blue when the temperatures drop below 0 degrees Celsius.
+This particular piece will change from white to blue when the temperatures drop below 0°C.